alexdmacon/task-mp3/README.md

 * Have a quality ReadMe and be deployedto GitHub Pages

-Our final result was this: <!-- Display the link to the project here -->
+The final result was this: <!-- Display the link to the project here -->